nwadu1/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# This my blog :smile:

-I'm glad you are here.
-I plan to talk about ...
+Literally all I would probably talk about is Ariana Grande so be ready to be blessed with Ariana info :heart_eyes: